Asics GT 3000 3 Review Facts

 Since the GT 3000 3 is part of the gel series, you’re going to find Asics gel technology in the forefoot and rearfoot of the shoe.
 The gel in the midsole absorbs the impact when your foot hits the ground and gives you a nice comfortable ride that is great in the transition.
 Along with the gel technology is the Solyte

 and FluidRide technology that is lightweight and durable.
 The FluidRide technology gives good bounce back and excellent cushioning.
 Finally, there is the DuoMax support system.
 This system furthers the durability and support of the shoe.
 All of this technology constructs a thick and durable midsole that provides exceptional cushioning, responsiveness, stability, and comfort.

-is your standard lacing system that also has discrete eyestay that helps with lacing security.
+is your standard lacing system that helps with lacing security.
 Asics also uses California Slip Lasting, which is attached to the canvas of the shoe and helps provide comfort and stability.
 Then there is the clutch heel counter on the back that furthers the support and stability of the upper.
 Like the midsole and outsole, Asics put a lot of technology and thought into the upper.
 It’s truly an over-designed shoe meant to hold up under any and all conditions.